 Got all that?
 It’s a lot to take in, so we’ve compiled a list of things that hurt your credit score, starting with the most damaging and working our way down to the most manageable.

-Declaring bankruptcy has the biggest credit score impact, costing anywhere from 130 to 240 points.
-A bankruptcy can stay on your credit report for up to 10 years.
-If this happens to you, remember there’s life – and credit – even after bankruptcy.
+Declaring bankruptcy has a significant credit score impact, typically costing 100 points or more, according to FICO.
+And a bankruptcy can stay on your credit report for up to 10 years.
+If this happens to you, remember there’s life — and credit — even after bankruptcy.

 2. Home ownership gone awry

-A foreclosure can cause a credit score to drop by as many as 160 points and can stay on your credit report for up to seven years.
+A foreclosure can cause a credit score to drop by more than 100 points and can stay on your credit report for up to seven years.

 A homeowner can avoid foreclosure by turning the property over to the mortgage lender, resulting in a deed in lieu.
 The lender then sells the property to cover its loss.
-A deed in lieu doesn’t hit you as hard as a foreclosure, but it can lower your score by up to 125 points, on top of any damage from missed mortgage payments.
+A deed in lieu doesn’t hit you as hard as a foreclosure, but it can lower your score, on top of any damage from missed mortgage payments.

 Another way to avoid a foreclosure is with a short sale.
 That’s when a mortgage lender accepts a payoff of less than the original balance, when the “underwater” home can’t be sold at a price sufficient to pay off the remaining debt.
-Like a deed in lieu, a short sale can lower your score by as many as 125 points.
+Like a deed in lieu, a short sale can lower your score.

 3. Debt settlement